John Martin Crawford: Literature

 Crawford is discussed in Warren Goulding's book Just Another Indian, A Serial Killer and Canada's Indifference with the message that crimes against marginalized minorities go unheeded by an uncaring society at large.
 The theory is posited that Crawford's case was played down by the media because his victims were Aboriginal women.

+The story of the last three victims, identified under pseudonyms, was the subject of season 4 episode 14 of the true crime TV show ”Exhibit A”.

 Death

 Crawford died on December 16, 2020, while serving his sentence at the Regional Psychiatric Centre in Saskatoon.
 No cause of death was released.